SYZ mirror of Hirzebruch surface $\mathbb{F}_k$ and Morse homotopy: Homological mirror symmetry of .

 \subsection{The category of symplectic side.}

-We discuss Lagrangian sections $L(a,b)$ of the dual torus fibration $M\to B$ corresponding to the line bundle $\widetilde{\cO}(a,b)$.
+We discuss the Lagrangian section $L(a,b)$ of the dual torus fibration $M\to B$ corresponding to the line bundle $\widetilde{\cO}(a,b)$.
 As we saw in subsection \ref{lag-line}, the Lagrangian section $L(a,b)$ corresponding to $\widetilde{\cO}(a,b)$ is obtained as the coefficients of $dy$ terms

 By this expression, we can extend $L(a,b)$ on $B$ to that on $P$ smoothly.
 The potential function of this Lagrangian section is given by

 The collection of the Lagrangian sections corresponding to the full strongly exceptional collection $\cE_c$ given in subsection \ref{DGFk} is denoted by the same symbol $\cE_c$, i.e.,